Family Feud: Bullseye/Bankroll game

 In June 1992, the CBS daytime edition of Feud expanded from 30 to 60 minutes and became known as the Family Feud Challenge.
 As part of the change, a new round was added at the start of each game called "Bullseye".
 This round determined the potential Fast Money stake for each team.
 Each team was given a starting value for their bank and attempted to come up with the top answer to a survey question to add to it.
 The Bullseye round was added to the syndicated edition in September 1992, which remained 30 minutes and was retitled as the New Family Feud.

 The first two members of each family appeared at the face-off podium and were asked a question to which only the number-one answer was available.
 Giving the top answer added the value for that question to the family's bank.
 The process then repeated with the four remaining members from each family.
 On the first half of the daytime version, families were staked with $2,500.
 The first question was worth $500, with each succeeding question worth $500 more than the previous, with the final question worth $2,500.
 This allowed for a potential maximum bank of $10,000.
 For the second half of the daytime version, and also on the syndicated version, all values were doubled, making the maximum potential bank $20,000.
 The team that eventually won the game played for their bank in Fast Money.

 In 1994, with Richard Dawson returning as host, the round's name was changed to the "Bankroll" round.
 Although the goal remained of giving only the number-one answer, the format was modified to three questions from five, with only one member of each family participating for all three questions.
 The initial stake for each family remained the same ($2,500 in the first half of the hour and $5,000 in the second).
 However, the value for each question was $500, $1,500 and $2,500 in the first half, with values doubling for the second half.
 This meant a potential maximum bank of $7,000 in the first half and $14,000 in the second.

 The Bullseye round returned for the 2009–2010 season and was played similarly to the format used from 1992 to 1994 on the syndicated version.
 Five questions were asked, worth from $1,000 to $5,000.
 However, each family was given a $15,000 starting stake, which meant a potential maximum of a $30,000 bank.

-When Harvey took over as host, the Fast Money jackpot reverted to a flat $20,000.
+When Harvey took over as host, the Bullseye round was removed and the Fast Money jackpot reverted back to $20,000.